yongxinlyu/yongxinlyu.github.io/_posts/2024-12-10-data-figure-workflow.md

 ---

-## Additional Tips to Consider

-Here are some ideas to expand your blog and provide more value to readers:

-- **Case Study:** Share a before-and-after example of one of your own figures, explaining how you refined it to make it publication-ready.
-- **Common Mistakes:** List the top errors researchers make when creating data figures (e.g., cluttered legends, poor color choices, or misleading axes).
-- **Journal-Specific Tips:** Highlight formatting preferences for common journals in your field (e.g., Nature, Science, Cell).
-- **Accessibility:** Discuss the importance of making figures accessible, including tips on colorblind-friendly palettes and readable font sizes.

----

 ## Final Thoughts

 Creating high-quality data figures is an art as much as it is a science.
 With the right tools and a clear workflow, you can make visuals that not only look great but also tell a compelling story.
 My advice?
 Start with the message, explore with Plotly, and publish with Seaborn.
 And always, always export in SVG for that final polish.